ryx/datalayer.js/README.md

 Technically seen the model is nothing more than a big JSON object with a few different properties, as described in the next sections.
 You are also not limited to the available data types.
 Instead you are *completely free* (and even encouraged) to use your own type definitions instead of the default ones.
 But be warned - even if it has no real technical relevance it is maybe *the most important part of your entire datalayer structure*.
 If you get things wrong here, you'll miss something later.
 But don't worry, you are free to extend the model at any time.
 But it will cause developer effort and discussion, so plan well ;) ..

+> A "model" in terms of datalayer.js is a single JSON document that defines at least two things: all available page types for a website, together with the data that is expected per page type, and all virtual type definitions that are used by those page types.
+Types are defined using [Apache Avro](https://avro.apache.org/docs/current/).

 ## Types
 The `types` property in the model contains schema definitions of the available data types that can be used throughout the rest of the model (namely the *pages* and *events* definitions).
 It is using [Apache Avro](https://avro.apache.org/docs/current/) to describe types so it can be parsed and processed, e.g. to automatically validate consistency of provided data on a website (we will eventually provide a validator for that purpose).
 Type definitions can become quite huge JSON structures